discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

 distribution is proportional to $\lambda^E$, where $E$ is the number of edges in the induced graph.
 As a consequence, one can then get with very high probability an
-$\alpha$-compressed configuration (with some realtion between the probability and the $\alpha$).
+$\alpha$-compressed configuration (with some relation between the probability and the $\alpha$).

 Getting to a stationary distribution is not proven to be fast (the best upper bounds are polynomial), but simulations show that one gets a compressed configuration in polynomial time.
-One thing to note here is that one can actually get to an $\alpha$-compressed configuration much before stabilization, so this discrepancy is not that surprizing.
+One thing to note here is that one can actually get to an $\alpha$-compressed configuration much before stabilization, so this discrepancy is not that surprising.

-A surprizing phenomenon in the algorithm above is the following: if you chose
+A surprising phenomenon in the algorithm above is the following: if you chose
 $\lambda$ high enough (say larger than 4), then you get the behavior described above, but if you chose it smaller (say between 1 and 2), then you can prove that the configuration does not compress but expands!